kurotych/sqlant/README.md

 Generate PlantUML/Mermaid ER diagram textual description from SQL connection string
 **Inspired by [planter](https://github.com/achiku/planter)**

-## Why created
-I like the [idea of planter](https://github.com/achiku/planter#why-created) and I use it in internal confluence documentation with PlantUML plugin for my projects.
-But I want to make it better

 ## Installation
 ### Compiled Binary (Linux only)
 Download the binary file from [releases](https://github.com/kurotych/sqlant/releases) page